-- 35. There is a risk that the forecast demand for two additional units is not realised.
+- 38. A risk is that the forecast demand for two additional units is not realised.
 This risk is mitigated by using the baseline forecast increase of two units, rather than the upper range forecast of six units.
-The forecast demand will also be annually reviewed by Officers to make any necessary adjustments in provision. - 36.
-There is also a risk that the cost of reconfiguring the hostels will exceed the estimated budget.
+The forecast demand will also be reviewed annually by Officers to make any necessary adjustments in provision. - 39.
+There is also the risk that the cost of reconfiguring the hostels will exceed the estimated budget.
 This risk will be mitigated by detailed planning and project management by the Housing Needs Manager with oversight from the Head of Housing.

-Other Implications
+Other implications

-37. The management of the additional units can be absorbed within the current resources of the housing needs team.
+40. The management of the additional units can be absorbed within the current resources of the housing needs team.